pravatbhusal/mad-android-lectures/README.md

 Lecture 7 - Shared Preferences
 Lecture 8 - Material Design

 Each lecture is taught once a week.
-Don't expect the lectures to teach you everything, but instead it teaches you the foundations about Android development to help you be confident enough to program your own Android applications.
+Don't expect the lectures to teach you everything, but instead it teaches you the foundations of Android development to help you be confident enough to program your own Android applications.